 Mr. Cohen has extensive experience representing companies and individuals in a wide variety of criminal and regulatory investigations by federal, state and local prosecutors.
 Some examples include:

 - Successful defense at trial of former J.P.
 Morgan Securities LLC analyst Ashish Aggarwal on conspiracy, insider trading, and wire fraud charges.
-A Central District of California jury found Aggarwal not guilty on 26 counts related to his role in an alleged insider trading scheme.
+A Central District of California jury found Aggarwal not guilty related to his role in an alleged insider trading scheme.
 This is a rare defense victory in an insider trading case and the first since the December 2016 U.S. Supreme Court decision in Salman v.
 United States lowered the bar for prosecutors in insider trading cases.

 - A Fortune 500 company under investigation for potential environmental crimes by Federal and State authorities

 - A Swiss banker in connection with the Malaysian 1MDB banking scandal

 - A London-based trader in connection with the SSA Bond investigations and related class action

 - A CFO of an international company in connection with an FCPA investigation

 - An individual charged with bribing the former President of the United Nations General Assembly

 - A number of executives accused of insider trading and other securities frauds by the U.S. Attorney’s Offices in the Southern and Eastern Districts of New York